Several principles manage the relations between data management and governance. You can find these principles in this article.

 Figure 1.
 The universal metamodel of data management

-Data governance is a sub-capability of data management that focuses on the establishment of the data governance framework and the coordination of activities of other sub-capabilities of data management.
+Data governance is a sub-capability of data management that focuses on establishing the data governance framework and coordinating activities of other sub-capabilities of data management.

 It is the task of data governance to: